Warm Inflation in $f(Q)$ gravity: dark energy for Warm Inflation

 \subsubsection{Toy model-1}

-For our analysis, we take into account a functional form \cite{SS} of $f(Q)$ which consists of a linear and a non-linear term of non-metricity scalar $Q$, which is known as the power-law model.
-We present the model below
+For our analysis, we take into account a functional form \cite{SS} of $f(Q)$ that which consists of a linear term and a non-linear term of the non-metricity scalar $Q$, which is known as the power-law model.
+We present the model below:

 where $m$ and $n$ are constants.
+The linear term $Q$ represents the classical Einstein-Hilbert action in the teleparallel formulation, while the $mQ^n$ term encodes quantum corrections.
+The power-law form naturally explains the hierarchy between early inflation and late-time acceleration.
+During inflation, when $Q \sim H^2 \sim (10^{13} \text{ GeV})^2$, the $Q^n$ term dominates for $n > 1$, driving inflation.
+In the current epoch, when $Q \sim H_0^2 \sim (10^{-33} \text{ eV})^2$, the linear term dominates, leading to the observed small cosmological constant.
+The coupling strength between the $f(Q)$ sector and Standard Model fields depends on the specific functional form of $f(Q)$.
+For the power-law model (\ref{u1}),

+This provides a direct connection between the phenomenological parameters $m$ and $n$ in the $f(Q)$ function and the underlying particle physics coupling.
+The dissipative coefficient becomes,

-Using equation (\ref{u1}) and (\ref{t}) in the equation (\ref{s}), we obtain the Hubble parameter in terms of e-folding number $N$ as
+where $C_T$ is a numerical factor depending on the particle content.
+Substituting equations (\ref{u1}) and (\ref{t}) into equa-tion (\ref{s}), we obtain the Hubble parameter with respect to the e-folding number $N$ as